 from the cancer or from treatment.

-You can help your child manage his or her treatment in many ways.
-For example:
+You can help your child manage cancer treatment in many ways.
+For instance:

 Your child may have trouble eating.
 A dietitian may be able to help.

 Your child may be very tired.
-He or she will need to balance rest and activity.
+They will need to balance rest and activity.
 Encourage

 your child to get some exercise.
 This is good for overall health.
 And it may help